 We have lenders that will use the date you purchased the original land as the purchase date.

 With most builds taking longer than 6 months you will be able to remortgage on to longer-term finance using the current valuation of the newly built property.

-Buying a property owned for less than 6 months
+Can you buy a property that has been owned for less than 6 months?

 The CML 6 month mortgage rule also applied to property that is being purchased from a vendor that has owned a property for less than 6 months.